zimbatm/base16-builder/README.md

-# Deprecated
+# This Repository is Deprecated
 Base16 is changing the way it is built and maintained.

-- No longer tied to Ruby and has no official language only implementations of builders that follow the spec found at at http://chriskempson.com/projects/base16
+- No longer tied to Ruby and has no official builder only implementations of builders that follow the (currently draft) spec found at at http://chriskempson.com/projects/base16.
-- Separated scheme files that now live in their maintainers repo
+- Separated scheme files that now live in their creators repository.
-- Separated template files that now live in their maintainers repo
+- Separated template files that now live in their creators repository.
+- Git used to pull in schemes/templates and keep them up-to-date
+- https://github.com/chriskempson/base16 to be repurposed to house discussion about base16 design away from code and syntax descriptions.
+- Actually maintained!

+## Why?
+I made a mistake, this repository should only have containted the builder code, not the schemes nor the templates.
+Doing makes it very hard for others to implement a base16 builder in other languages.
+Furthermore, scheme and template creators should keep control of their work with their repositories becoming the official repositories issues and pull requests related to their work.

+## How can I help?
+If you have created a scheme or a template please become the owner of your work :smile: For scheme authors this means creating a repository for each of your schemes (see: https://github.com/chriskempson/base16-default-scheme as an example).
+For template authors this means creating a repository containing your template file converted to the new mustache format (see: https://github.com/chriskempson/base16-textmate as an example).

+## How can I build this new stuff?
-Please see for a PHP based implementation of a base16 builder: https://github.com/chriskempson/base16-builder-php/
+Please see https://github.com/chriskempson/base16-builder-php/ for a PHP based implementation of a base16 builder.

+## Questions?
+Any questions can be raised as issues on https://github.com/chriskempson/base16

 <hr />